Thalia Vrantsidis

 About me

+I am an Assistant Professor in the Psychology Department at Mississippi State University.
 I completed a postdoc at Princeton University working with Dr. Tania Lombrozo in the Concepts and Cognition Lab.
 I completed my Ph.D. in psychology at the University of Toronto working with Dr. William Cunningham.